Pick Up Your Own Brass: Leadership the FBI Way

 "Not merely ‘cops and robbers’ stories, but rather these are stories of leaders and followers in the toughest and most complex circumstances imaginable, coming through time and again ...
 Pick Up Your Own Brass was indeed, a ‘page turner.’" — From the foreword by Tom Peters, coauthor of In Search of Excellence: Lessons from America's Best-Run Companies

 In FBI terms, leaders who pick up their own brass casings at the firing range are more effective than those who expect someone else to do it for them.
-To those at the bureau, this small action speaks louder than words and is largely indicative of a person’s overall management style.
+To those in the Bureau, this small action speaks louder than words and is largely indicative of a person’s overall management style.

 Offering fifty essential leadership lessons based on challenges that FBI officials have faced over the course of their careers, this book can help anyone—established leaders, aspiring leaders, minority leaders, and even “accidental executives” who find themselves managing more than they imagined—build a culture of leadership.